maxmanus96/forkify/README.md

 # forkify
-Forkify JS Project with ES6, NPM, Babel adn Webpack
+Forkify JS Project with ES6, NPM, Babel and Webpack